Consumer guarantees and warranties

 - internet connections.

-Service contracts also have to be fair.
-Contracts can't ignore or reduce your consumer rights and favour the business.
+Service contracts have to be fair - contracts can't ignore or reduce your consumer rights and favour the business.

 A warranty is a promise from the seller or manufacturer.
-Once the consumer buys the product or service, the promise becomes a consumer right.
+Once you buy the product or service, the promise becomes a consumer right.
 Warranties are separate from consumer guarantees.
 They don't replace them.

 - be readable and written in plain language